sopelj/hass-ember-mug-component/README.md

 #### Troubleshooting

 ##### 'Operation failed with ATT error: 0x0e' or another connection error

 This seems to be caused by the bluetooth adaptor being in some sort of passive mode.
 I have not yet figured out how to wake it programmatically so sadly, you need to manually open `bluetoothctl` to do so.
 Please ensure the mug is in pairing mode (i.e. the light is flashing blue) and run the `bluetoothctl` command.
 You don,t need to type anything. run it and wait until the mug connects.

 If you are on Home Assistant OS you can use the Terminal + SSH addon, open the terminal, type `bluetoothctl` and hit enter.
 If you are running in docker or locally via python you can run it on the host.

+##### 'Failed to start Bluetooth' - \[org.bluez.Error.NotReady\] Resource Not Ready

+This indicates the Bluetooth Adapter is not currently available.
+Please ensure it is correctly plugged in and powered on.
+If you are running in HassOS it should automatically start, but sometimes in docker you might need to start it manually with `bluetoothctl power on`.

+#### Connectivity or other issues with Bluetooth

+Many things can cause issues with connectivity, such as unsupported adapters and interference.
+The [Home Assistant Bluetooth Documentation](https://www.home-assistant.io/integrations/bluetooth/#troubleshooting) has some excellent steps for troubleshooting.

-##### Device not found after reboot
+##### Device not found or stops updating

-Sometimes, after Home Assistant and it's OS are rebooted it will be disconnected from the mug and can't find it anymore.
-Just put your mug back in pairing mode and, it should reconnect after a few minutes.
+On rare occasions the mug may disconnect and have trouble reconnecting.
+In those cases you can just put your mug back in pairing mode and, it should reconnect within a minute.
+If that fails you can try reloading the integration.

 ## Caveats / known issues: